mfarrill/Minimum-Spanning-Tree/README.md

 input-med.csv, input-lg1.csv, input-lg2.csv

-*Larger graphs which don't display well in the visuailzer but demonstrate the implementation works in the commandline tool.*
+*Larger graphs which don't display as well in the visuailzer, but demonstrate the implementation scales!*

 ### Dependencies